zzzprojects/docs/learndapper.com/pages/index.md

 ## When Should You Use Dapper?

 When deciding whether to use Dapper or not, one should bear in mind the primary reason for its existence - performance.
 The original developers of Dapper were using Entity Framework Core's predecessor - the short-lived [Linq to SQL](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/).
 However, they found that query performance wasn't good enough for the increasing traffic that the site in question (Stack Overflow) was experiencing, [so they wrote their own micro ORM](https://samsaffron.com/archive/2011/03/30/How+I+learned+to+stop+worrying+and+write+my+own+ORM).
-For a comparisons, see our [Dapper vs Entity Framework (EF Core)](/dapper-vs-entity-framework) article.
+For a comparison, see our [Dapper vs Entity Framework (EF Core)](/dapper-vs-entity-framework) article.

 Dapper is, therefore, a good choice in scenarios where read-only data changes frequently and is requested often.
 It is particularly good in stateless scenarios (e.g. the web) where there is no need to persist complex object graphs in memory for any duration.